bricklen/OmniDB/README.md

 # 1- Introduction

 **OmniDB** is a web tool that simplifies database management focusing on interactivity, designed to be powerful and lightweight.
-Check-out some
+Check out some
 characteristics:

 - **Web Tool**: Accessible from any platform, using a browser as a medium